Juli2017/SMCTraffic/README.md

 # San Mateo County Traffic Trends
-commute data between contiguous counties

 link: https://juli2017.github.io/SMCTraffic/

 “'It’s harder to get around, and it is harder to find transportation access and also access to housing,' ...